Abridged from the

 Not for for another twenty minutes, anyway, when I saw them entering the Adventures Thru Inner Space ride.
 They had a boy with them that looked a lot like me.
 Same smile and hair.
 Same pimpin’ clothes.
 Same tap shoes.
 I called out to them but in the din of the crowd they could not hear me.
-To this day I still ask myself, why did I have to be so close to the din?
+Why oh why did I have to be so close to the din?

 If dear reader, you never had the opportunity to go on that particular attraction, the rider is miniaturized into the size of an atom and then sent directly into the center of a snowflake.
 It was brilliant, but tragically for my family, not very popular and the ride was shut down permanently mere moments later.
 My parents never had a chance to return to their normal size & as far as I can figure, they are out there to this day floating around the ether of the shitty Star Wars ride that replaced it.
 And, you know what?
 I never did get to see Johnny Whittaker.